Kenya Medical Camp

-Our Medical Camp in Kenya is an overland adventure to the stunning rural setting of Nyanza Province in Western Kenya where we will run a free Medical Camp in one of the poorest populated regions of East Africa.
-Moving Mountains Trust have been developing many sustainable projects in this beautiful part of the world well away from the traditional tourist trail.
+This 19 day free medical camp in Kenya is for the communities of Nyanza Province in Western Kenya, one of the poorest populated regions of East Africa.
+Moving Mountains Trust have been developing many sustainable projects in this part of the world well away from the traditional tourist trail.

 Experience needed for our Medical Camps